 While all contributions to your HSA must stop once you enroll in Medicare, your participation in an HSA Advantage plan will continue automatically.
+For years where your Medicare status prohibits you from making or receiving contributions to your HSA, you can elect to contribute to a health care (or a limited purpose dental and vision) FSA during the benefits open enrollment period, if applicable.
 Note that if your spouse or dependents enroll in Medicare but you (as the employee) do not, you can continue making contributions and receiving company contributions to your HSA.
 You may also continue to use any funds in your HSA to pay for eligible expenses incurred by your tax dependents.